node-loader/node-loader-babel/README.md

 ## Composition

 If you wish to combine the babel loader with other NodeJS loaders, you may do so by using [node-loader-core](https://github.com/node-loader/node-loader-core).

+## CommonJS Modules

+Right now, node-loader-babel skips compilation of CommonJS modules since NodeJS' default implementation of `load()` returns no source code for commonjs modules.
+See #9 for more details.